NessimBenA/NessimBenA.github.io/README.md

 ## Acknowledgments

-- Jekyll team for the amazing static site generator
+- Jekyll team for the static site generator
-- One Piece creators for the inspiration
+- The cyberpunk and hacker culture for inspiration
-- All the contributors and users of this theme
+- All contributors and users of this theme

-Happy blogging, and may your journey be as exciting as the search for the One Piece!
+Happy hacking, and may your code always compile on the first try!